Manuel António de Sousa: Help in battles

-de Sousa's personal militia helped the Portuguese official forces on several occasions, particularly in campaigns against the Bonga.
+De Sousa's personal militia helped the Portuguese official forces on several occasions, particularly in campaigns against the Bonga.

 In 1863, on account of the services rendered, he succeeded Isidoro Correia Pereira as the chief captain of Manica and Quiteve (Kiteve).
-During this absence from Sena to receive the commission, his position in Gorongosa was taken by Umzila, the king of Gazaland. de Sousa was later able to retake the region.
+During this absence from Sena to receive the commission, his position in Gorongosa was taken by Umzila, the king of Gazaland.
+De Sousa was later able to retake the region.

 Lord of Manica

 Around 1874 he was recognized as the Lord of Manica, and married the daughter of the Báruè king.
 Their son was later recognized as king of that region.

 Manuel António de Sousa became a close friend of artillery captain Joaquim Carlos Paiva de Andrada, one of the mentors of the Companhia de Moçambique.
 A raid in support of the Mutassa chief, on land disputed by Cecil Rhodes's British South African Company, led to them being taken prisoner by the police of that company.
 Their capture resulted in a diplomatic conflict between the Portuguese and British Empires.
 The two were eventually released following the intervention of the Portuguese government.

-During his arrest a rumour surfaced that he had been killed, and this led to unrest among the Báruè population.
+Following his arrest, a rumour surfaced that he had been killed, and this led to unrest among the Báruè population.
 Gouveia died in combat while trying to re-establish control of Báruè.